Skip to main content

 1 credit course

 The Biology 30S Curriculum focuses on two main themes; “Wellness and Homeostasis".
-The students learn the multidimensional aspect of wellness and how the different systems of the body function to maintain homeostasis.
+Students learn the multidimensional aspect of wellness and how the different systems of the body function to maintain homeostasis.
+The course is divided into the following six units: Wellness and Homeostasis, Digestion and Nutrition, Transportation and Respiration, Excretion and Waste Management, Protection and Control, and Wellness and Homeostatic Changes.
+The evaluation consists of lab work, project work, daily assignments, tests, and a final exam.

 1 credit course